This BLOG On How To Write Letter Of Explanations To Underwriters For Derogatory Credit Was UPDATED On January 18th, 2019

 - However, the loan officer will instruct borrowers whether or not to include it along with the LOX

-- Many times, it is not good to provide docs that is not requested
+- Many times, it is not good to provide docs that are not requested

 - If a mortgage underwriter sees something that was not required, they cannot unsee it